Chai Break is a periodic feature on This is Lit where we discuss books, blogging, and book blogging.

 Can being a mood reader affect a book blogger?

 I never really classified myself as a mood reader until recently.
 There are specific genres of books that I’m always in the mood for and some that I read only if I feel like it.
-I came to the stark realization that I’m a mood reader when I read both The Sound and the Fury by William Faulkner and To All The Boys I’ve Loved Before by Jenny Han in the same month and gushed about both of them.
+I came to the stark realization that I’m a mood reader when I read both The Sound and the Fury by William Faulkner and To All The Boys I’ve Loved Before by Jenny Han in the same month and liked both of them.

 Talk about a more different set of books!